-It’s episode 4 of Season 4.
-We have six tales for you in this episode featuring stories about shocking stalkers, devilish diseases, and wicked woodsmen. … Continue reading
+It’s episode 7 of Season 4.
+We have five tales for you in this episode featuring dark and gritty stories which all revolve around the … Continue reading

 The Nosleep Podcast is looking for people who want to contribute by recording narration for us.
 As the podcast continues to grow we are striving to improve the quality of all aspects of the shows, especially narration.

 With this in mind, we have started requiring higher standards for narration in order to continually make the shows better.